SRALee12/DecentralBank/decentralbank.md

 Decentral Bank should become the world's de facto currency-issuing bank.
 In such a world, the number of transactions required for the currency would be orders of magnitude larger than current distributed ledger can handle.
 For this reason, the Plasma Cash framework proposed by the Ethereum foundation would be an ideal scaling solution for purely fungible currency tokens.
 Secondly, "plasma chains" can be run by institutions with sufficient merkle proofs to the Decentral Bank main network.

 ## Truly Private Currency

+## Transaction Fees

+Movement of currency tokens, bond tokens, and equity on the decentral bank network requires transaction fees.
+In a proof of stake based consensus mechanism, the equity tokens are the staking token and take part in the block proposal and finality process.
+Thus, equity holders that stake their tokens recieve the revenue accrued from transaction fees from users.

 ## Comparisons, Criticisms, and Alternatives